How confident are you about your letter-writing skills?

 What do you think?

-- use tons of phrasal verbs and even a slang word and/or idiom if you’re confident it’s the right one (I’ll pick you up, loads of stuff)
+- Use phrasal verbs and even a slang word and/or idiom if you’re confident it’s the right one (I’ll pick you up, loads of stuff)

-That’sall for now = All for now) ( It wasgreat to hear from you = Great to hear from you).
+That’sall for now = All for now) ( It wasgreat to hear from you = Great to hear from you) ( Ican’t wait!)

 Remember to always check who you’re writing to – don’t use this style if you’re writing a Letter of Complaint or Job Application!